CivityNL/ckanext-definitions/README.rst

 Needs Shceming.
+Needs User Extra.
-Need to add field "definition" to your schema
+Need to add field "definition" to your dataset schema